Japan City Guides: Fukuchiyama

 Fukuchiyama Bridge & Goryo Shrine

 There are both express and local trains to Fukuchiyama from Kyoto Station on the San'in Main Line via Nijo Station, Sonobe and on to Kinosaki Onsen.
-Journey time is around 70 minutes.
+Journey time is around 75-80 minutes to Fukuchiyama from Kyoto.
 There are also connections to Osaka on the Fukuchiyama Line via Amagasaki, Takarazuka and Sanda.

 There are also connecting trains from Fukuchiyama to Aminohashidate on the Japan Sea coast.

 By car drive west from Kyoto via Kameoka on Route 9.